stevenfontanella/microlens/README.md

 Agreed.
 Splitting anything reasonably complex into several parts would lead to loss of functionality.

-However, those who don't mind losing e.g. "useful instances of `Comonad` for `Bazaar`" are welcome to use `microlens`.
-Functionality isn't king.
+However, those who don't mind losing e.g. “useful instances of `Comonad` for `Bazaar`” are welcome to use `microlens`.
+Functionality isn't the only important thing.

 > Template Haskell code can't be moved out either because it doesn't make sense to tie yourself to GHC and implement so many useful things but leave automatic lens generation out.